British PM Seeks Ban On Encryption After Terror Attack

 Second, laws on what you look at, what you view and thought crimes, congratulations, you're now only ONE step away from draconian laws Orwellian surveillance state.

 Third phase, Brexit - no one comes in, no one goes out.
 We decide who does what in OUR country, the mindless sheeple will do what WE say.
-Sip
+Sip your tea and shut up sir.
+Pomeroy.

+Fourth and FINAL phase - Total monitoring of every citizen, forbid all encryption, have anything to hide?
+You are hereby found guilty by the court of LAW until WE say otherwise.

+How did you guys manage to let all that slip past you?
+Are you this desperate?
+My God - England!
+You're letting them take every ounce of dignity and freedom you had left.

 Re: (Score:1)